 OUR SUSTAINABILITY STRATEGY

-We’ve established bold goals for change focused on three key pillars of sustainability: people, products and the planet.
-We are actively working to support people by improving the social well-being of the communities where we live and work, including building skills needed to secure jobs and revitalize communities.
+We are actively working to support people by improving the social well-being of the communities where we live and work.
+This includes helping them gain the skills needed to secure jobs and revitalize communities.
 We are innovating our products to help develop solutions that address pressing societal needs and minimize impacts across the product lifecycle.
 And we are positively impacting the environment through our operations by reducing our greenhouse gas (GHG) emissions, water use and waste sent to landfill.

 Material issues are plotted on a matrix based on the assessed stakeholder interest (Y-axis) and business impact scores (X-axis).
 The color coding indicates the issue categorization.